Conversion Optimization 6 min read

 - 04 Apr 2022 11 min read

 Old digital marketing strategies won’t cut it in 2022 to increase conversion rates and widen the gap between you and your competitors.
 To-that-end and for working closer towards truly understanding your online audiences, you will need a conversion optimization checklist to guide your strategies.

-But talking about conversion optimization (CO) and achieving those goals is much easier compared to getting it done.
-Even for the most seasoned CO expert, understanding the online audience thoroughly can be quite the elusive chase.
+But talking about conversion rate optimization (CRO) and achieving those goals is much easier compared to getting it done.
+Even for the most seasoned CRO expert, understanding the online audience thoroughly can be quite the elusive chase.
 This leads to beginners in the craft doubting if they even have a chance to build towards that on their own.

 Study it well and apply it step-by-step so you can see more growth in your online conversions.

 What is Conversion Rate Optimization (CRO)?

 “Conversion optimization” sounds straightforward enough.
 Isn’t it essentially just increasing conversions for businesses?
 And yes, the elite conversion optimizers at CXL will agree with that.